Single vs Multiple Content Types

 - Contact Us

-To create a header of a website, you need to create a Content Block content type, and mark it as Single.
+To create a website header, you need to create a Content Block content type and mark it as Single.
 Other example pages of “Single Content Block” content type would be:

 - Navigation menu